goodfr/shiny_starter/README.md

 One can test this project using one the following method :

-- Clone the repository and using docker commands
+- Clone the repository and use docker commands

 <!-- -->